ReganRyanNZ/tailfire-recipes/readme.md

 - Review recipes and their ingredient ratios
 - Take pics for presenting on the page, as well as thumbnails for navigation in the homescreen
-- Add about page
-- Look into why the link list is leaning toward the left instead of being centered.
+- Add some data for the top of the recipe.
+Servings, a little multiplier tool in there somewhere.